Common searched topics: Manufacturing, Label printing, Sales order

 Noticing priority list changes

-Unlike other order list screens in inFlow, the changes to priority orders on the Open list can be seen in real-time.
-Keep this in mind if you notice any changes to the priority list as you’re viewing the sales order list.
+Unlike other order list screens in inFlow, changes to priority orders on the Open list are visible in real-time.
+If you notice any changes to the priority list while viewing the sales order list, keep this in mind.

 Stock availability & sales order prioritization

-While viewing the Open list, you’ll notice there are stock availability statuses on all the orders.
-These are listed based on how much inventory you have to fulfill the sales order.
+While viewing the Open list, you’ll notice that there are stock availability statuses listed for all the orders.
+These are listed based on the amount of inventory you have to fulfill the sales order.

 inFlow will reserve stock on the prioritized orders first.
-Within the priority list, inFlow will reserve stock starting at the sales order at the top of the priority list to the bottom of the list.
+Within the priority list, inFlow will reserve stock from the sales order at the top of the list.

-Rearranging the priority list will cause inFlow to recalculate the stock levels based on where each sales order is placed on the list.
+Rearranging the priority list will cause inFlow to recalculate stock levels based on the position of each sales order on the list.

-All other orders without a priority will be sorted by the Open list default:
+All other orders without a priority will be sorted by the Open list by default:

 1. Requested ship date